Knowledge hub

 How can I register different image sequences?

-On the image level, you can use the Image Registration tool in Mimics (Image menu).
+On the image level, you can use the Image Registration tool in Mimics Core (Image menu).
 For this to work, both projects need to have the same units (mm, um, etc.).
 You can also use the various registration options in the Align menu to register a part onto the scan, onto a mask, or onto placed landmark points.

-How do I avoid the pop-up dialog 'The mask exists out of multiple parts.
+How do I avoid the pop-up dialog, 'The mask exists out of multiple parts.
 Continue?'?

 Your mask consists of multiple unconnected parts.
 Use Region Growing (Ctrl + R) to select one region of interest before calculating a part.